 Instruct students to complete the guide by placing a "+" sign in the box next to the statements they agree with, and a "0" next to those they disagree with.
 They must commit to agreement or disagreement-there can be no conditional responses.
 Reassure students that there are no correct or incorrect positions.

-Once all students have had the opportunity to complete the anticipation guide, have them consider and discuss their positions on these statements.
-They should provide rationale for their conclusions.
+Once all students have had the opportunity to complete the anticipation guide, have them consider and discuss (providing their rationale) for their positions on these statements.